History of BBC television idents: BBC Four

 BBC Four was launched on 2 March 2002.
 The channel's first series of idents were dynamic and reacted to the frequencies of continuity announcers' voices or background music.
 As a result, no idents were ever the same, however variations were produced featuring different visualisations, such as semicircles, vibrating lines or shafts extending from the bottom surface.
 The channel also utilised a black box logo which was placed in the bottom right corner of the screen.

 A new set of idents designed by Red Bee Media were introduced on 10 September 2005.
 These begin with one apparently normal image that breaks into four quarters, each showing a different view or reflection of the other.
 The screen sections are divided, so the child in a library may climb up a ladder from the bottom left section, and end up in the top right segment.
 The music used is almost exactly the same in all idents.
 They have had the longest lifespan out of all the BBC idents.
+The ident package was retained following the corporate rebrand of the BBC on 20 October 2021 with the 2021 BBC logo being placed at the top of the screen while "FOUR" was moved to the bottom, with the font changed to BBC Reith Sans.
+Bridge was the first ident to feature the updated branding at 7:00pm.